 I rode a nice old local train back to Nagano from Togari-Noazawa-onsen station after getting a lift to the station from Nozawa Onsen with Tim and Fi.

 Their van was really cool and they lived in it for several months.
 The train line wound its way through a valley.
 On the right mountain chains rose up against the hazy sky.
 The valley was filled with golden fields of rice nearly ready for harvest.
 In Nozawa Onsen I saw people actually harvesting their crops using small tractors, one of which was hand operated.
 The machines seem to cut the rice in bunches and toss them to each side in very neat diagonal rows.
 I guess the rice is planted in tufts to make it suitable for this style of harvesting.
 Once the rice has been harvested it is hung upside-down on lines across the paddies and there are many paddies with their rows of drying rice on either side of my train window.
-Wherever you look around here every available piece of space is occupied by rice paddies or small vegetable plots.
-I don't think Nagano is particularly well known for its rice production so the real rice producing prefectures must be a sight to see.

 As the train stopped at Iiyama station I noticed a building with an imitation statue of liberty on it!
 It is quite big and the building displays the large katakana letters ribatihiruzu (Liberty Hills)!
 What a sight! out in this rural Nagano village.
 The building was on a hill overlooking the station and main town.
 Riding the train was lovely.
 It rumbled along slowly offering plentiful opportunities to gaze out the window and the gentle rocking was soothing.